-In 2 separate small claims cases (in 2018 and 2019), the defense wielded a deleterious federal statute* against our group.
-We plaintiffs had no way of knowing at the time that federal statutes cannot be used in small claims court.
-The judge complied with the federal law both times, denying compensation to the majority of us plaintiffs who hadn't bought our home before 1980.
+In 2 separate small claims cases (in 2018 and 2019), the defense wielded deleterious federal statute 47506 against our group.
+We plaintiffs had no way of knowing that federal statutes cannot be complied with in small claims court.
+The judge, apparently as uninformed as we were regarding the law, based her rulings on the federal law both times, denying compensation to the majority of us plaintiffs who hadn't bought our home before 1980.
 Who were we to question the City and County of San Francisco's knowledge of airport law?
 And the judge's?

-After extensive research into small claims and federal laws proved the defense's use of a federal rule was wrong, we filed a third round in September, 2020, against the City and County of San Francisco (CCSF) regarding the intolerable airport noises.
+Extensive research into small claims and federal laws proved the defense's use of this federal rule was wrong.
+With this knowledge, we filed a third round in September, 2020, against the City and County of San Francisco (CCSF) regarding the intolerable airport noises.

 The small claims court scheduled us to appear in October, 2020.....then postponed us to November, 2020...........January 2021......July 2021.....and recently, we were postponed to April 2022.
 The San Mateo County Superior Court, overwhelmed with cases, is very much understaffed during these unpredictable and extraordinary times.